Skip to Content

 By

-Plan cooks, calculate how much to buy, and hit your serve time with our BBQ tools & calculators—brisket, brining, and wood pairing.
+Plan cooks, calculate how much to buy, and hit your serve time with our BBQ tools & calculators—brisket, brining, Turkey, wings, wood pairing and More Coming.

 This page is your home base for BBQ tools.
 Use the Brisket Planner to map a start-to-serve timeline, the Brining Calculators for consistent seasoning, and the Wood Pairing Guide to choose the right smoke.
 New tools are added over time.
 Bookmark this hub and check back and browse our BBQ glossary for help with unfamiliar barbecue jargon.